Hey Kids (Start Here)

 “Maks,” Newt says, sounding choked.

-Newt does not understand.
+Newt doesn’t understand.

-That is a thing that Newt would do.
+That’s a thing Newt would do.

-That is a thing that Newt has done.
+That’s a thing Newt has done.

-Don’t tell her she can be a Jaeger pilot, he’d said to Caitlin Lightcap, when he thought Mako couldn’t hear.
+Don’t tell her she can be a Jaeger pilot, he’d said to Caitlin Lightcap when he thought Mako couldn’t hear.

 Why not?
 Dr. Lightcap had replied.
 Maybe she can be.